AlexandreVelloso/split-file/README.md

 If you don't want to set the start download index you can remove the --playlist-start options
 '''
-youtube-dl --playlist-start 0 --extract-audio --audio-format mp3 <playlist_url>
+yt-dlp --ignore-errors --format bestaudio --extract-audio --audio-format mp3 --audio-quality 160K --output "%(title)s.%(ext)s" --yes-playlist --no-abort-on-error <playlist_name>
 '''